 1. Napkins and tissues

-You cannot recycle any hygiene/sanitary products, such as – used tissues, napkins, wipes, kitchen rolls, sanitary towels.
+You cannot recycle any hygiene/sanitary products, such as – used tissues, napkins, wipes, kitchen rolls, or sanitary towels.

 These paper products can’t be recycled, as they are usually contaminated with food, grease, or other liquids.

 Furthermore, a lot of tissue paper is made from recycled paper already.
 So, they can’t be recycled again, as the paper’s fibers are too short, resulting in low-quality pulp in the recycling process.
+If you want to learn more about how exactly the paper is recycled, you can check my article, which covers the 10 steps of recycling paper.

-So, even if the tissue is clean, the chances are that you still can’t recycle it.
+Anyhow, even if the tissue is clean, the chances are that you still can’t recycle it.

 While you might think that napkins are eco-friendly since they are made from paper, it is still a single-use product that can’t be upcycled.